 Eric's story.
-'I’ve lived in this country for 22 years.
-I came from the US...
+'I’ve lived in this country for 22 years...
 I’m like the Windrush generation.
 I’m a legal illegal.'

 This story was reported on by a Crisis Member who has experienced homelessness themselves, as part of a journalist training opportunity.